-Properly managing your business finances will ultimately lead to the success of your business and ensure that you hit your financial goals.
+Properly managing your business finances will ultimately lead to the success of your company and ensure that you hit your financial goals.
 Just as with personal finances, there are plenty of ways that you can organize your loss statements, balances sheets, and other financial statements to achieve success.

 Here are six steps to help you get organized.

 From the moment your business starts making money you need to ensure that your separate the personal from the business structure of your finances.
 Track expenses and profits, and sort it between the personal account and the company account.
 Doing so makes it easier come tax time and helps you keep your finances nice and organized.

 If you have an EIN, you can open up a business bank account, or you can just open a separate personal bank account and treat it just as you would a business account.
-All income should be filtered through your business account, and all expenses should be paid through that account as well.
+All business income should be filtered through this account, and all expenses should be paid through that account as well.
 Use a business credit card to keep transactions to that one account.
 This way each month you will receive a bank statement which will make it easier for you to track your cash flow.

 This leads to the next point of tracking your income!

 2. Track your income

 It is essential to know how much you make whether that be daily, monthly or even weekly, so you can better understand how much money you are bringing in.
 This will allow you to budget more accurately and forecast future needs.